RotherOSS/otobo-docker/README.md

 ### Container otobo_db_1

-Run the relational database MariaDB on port 3306.
+Run the relational database MariaDB on internal port 3306.

 ### Container otobo_elastic_1

-Run Elastic Search on the ports 9200 and 9300.
+Run Elastic Search on the internal ports 9200 and 9300.

 ### Container otobo_redis_1